Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Schedule Analysis

-- On February 9, the Hoosiers claimed their signature win of the season, an 87-78 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.
+- The Hoosiers' best victory this season came against the Iowa Hawkeyes, a team ranked inside the AP's Top 25 (No. 3).
+The Hoosiers secured the 87-78 win at home on February 9.

-- The Hoosiers have 10 wins over Quadrant 1 opponents, tied for the sixth-most in the country.
+- The Hoosiers have 10 wins against Quadrant 1 teams, tied for the seventh-most in the country.

-- Indiana has tied for the second-most Quadrant 2 victories in the country (nine).
+- Indiana has nine wins against Quadrant 2 teams, tied for the second-most in Division 1.

 Indiana 2022-23 Best Wins